alias1506/quiz-app-admin/README.md

 ### Vercel Deployment (Recommended)

-This application is optimized for Vercel's serverless platform with **polling-based live updates** instead of WebSocket.
+This application is optimized for Vercel's serverless platform.

-#### Why Polling Instead of WebSocket?

-Vercel uses serverless functions that don't maintain persistent connections.
-Our polling solution checks for updates every 5 seconds, providing near real-time updates without WebSocket errors.

 #### Prerequisites